 Near the summit is a great rocky cleft about 100 feet long and more than twenty feet wide which is known as the Ice Box, because even in the height of summer it holds almost twenty feet of snow.
-Across the valley from the summit towards the Clachnacuddain range are three sparkling little lakes of translucent emerald green, Eva.
-Ella, and Millar, which may be reached by trail.
+Across the plateau from the summit towards the Clachnacuddain Range are three sparkling little lakes of translucent emerald green, Eva, Millar, and Jade, which may be reached by trail.
 Wild life is plentiful in the park, with caribou, bear, both black and grizzly, deer, and grouse predominating.
+The approach to the park is made from the town of Revelstoke, British Columbia, by means of a picturesque motor road which winds for a distance of nineteen miles up the slopes of Mount Revelstoke to its summit.
+This is one of the most thrilling drives in either the Rockies or the Selkirks, and provides along the way magnificent views of Columbia River Valley to the south and Illecillewaet Valley to the east.